Editor’s Checklist: 8 Steps to Successfully Print a Children’s Book

 If your books are coming from overseas, find out if your printer will deliver books to you, or if you need to engage a freight forwarder (a freight forwarder will pick up books and deal with getting them on a boat and clearing customs).
 MCRL Overseas Group provides clients with an ALL IN QUOTE that includes tariffs, customs and delivery.
 This avoids any unpleasant surprises and provides expectations on delivery upfront.

 You’ll also need to consider where those books are going once you get them.
 Are you putting them in the basement?
 Do you need to get a storage space?
 Deciding this in advance will ensure you have a plan for your books once they arrive.
+To maintain the quality of your books, a safe storage system is a must.
+Here are 3 book storage tips.

 Step 8: Get printer proofs